Dabolus/mws-restaurant/README.md

-yarn lint          # calls the gulp lint task, that will lint HTML, CSS and JS yarn build         # calls the gulp build task, that will minify and copy the project to the dist folder yarn serve:dev     # serves the unminified files from the src folder yarn serve:prod    # build the project and serves the production ready files from the dist folder
+yarn lint          # calls the gulp lint task, that will lint HTML, CSS and JS yarn build         # calls the gulp build task, that will minify and copy the project to the dist folder yarn serve:dev     # serves the unminified files from the src folder yarn serve:prod    # builds the project and serves the production ready files from the dist folder
 ```